 - Runners looking to maintain fitness during base building/maintenance seasons

-- Runners returning to training after injury or pregnancy
+- Runners returning to training after time off

 Runners and coaches talk about speed and endurance, but another important aspect of running fitness is neuromuscular fitness.
 The neuromuscular system is exactly as the name suggests – a combination of your nervous system and muscular system.
 By improving neuromuscular fitness, you train your muscles and nerves to work together more efficiently.

 Improved neuromuscular fitness translates to better running form and a higher running economy (how much effort it takes to sustain a pace).
-You improve not only your max speed, but the motion patterns necessary for running that speed without getting injured.
-Strides recruit virtually every muscle group – and the nerves associated with those muscle groups – thus teaching your nerves and muscles to coordinate better for faster stride rates, quicker cadence, and more power in your stride.
+You improve not only your max speed but the motion patterns necessary for running that speed without getting injured.
+Strides recruit every muscle group involved in running – and the nerves associated with those muscle groups.
+When repeated over time, strides rewire your nerves and muscles to coordinate better for faster stride rates, quicker cadence, and more power in your stride.

 How you do a stride is more important than why you should do a stride.
 When done for too long, the purpose of the workout changes – it can shift from a neuromuscular drill to an anaerobic interval in the matter of a few seconds.
 When performed with poor form such as overstriding, you are simply reinforcing detrimental motion patterns.

-The long rests between strides is vital.
-Much like heavy lifting, it’s not just your heart rate that needs to lower before the next interval of work – your muscles and nerves need to fully recover.
-Don’t rush through the recovery intervals to save time or fit in more strides; it is better to do only a few properly than to do a bunch without the full benefit.
+The long rests between strides are essential.
+Much like heavy lifting, it’s not just your heart rate that needs to lower before the next interval of work.
+Your muscles and nervous system need to fully recover.
+Don’t rush through the recovery intervals to save time or fit in more strides.
+It is more beneficial to do only a few properly than to do a bunch without the full benefit.

 If you are new to strides, begin with 2-4 strides.
-Over time, build up to 6-10 strides per session, depending on available time and fitness level.
+Over time, build up to 6-8 strides per session, depending on available time and fitness level.
 You can include strides after one to three easy runs per week.

-Runners with existing soft tissue injuries – especially anything in the hips or hamstring – may want to avoid strides until the injury heals or pain subsides.
-The start-stop motion of strides can worsen any muscle strains.
+Runners with existing soft tissue injuries – especially anything in the Achilles tendon or hamstring – may want to avoid strides until the injury heals.
+The start-stop motion of strides can worsen any acute muscle strains.

 When Should You Do Strides?

 During race-specific training, you can utilize strides as part of your warm-up for intervals or a tempo run.
 After a mile or two of easy running, include two to three 15-20 second strides as part of your dynamic warm-up.
 They will prepare your body for faster running by waking up those neuromuscular connections and creating just enough muscle tension to facilitate good power output at those faster paces.

 The key to reaping the rewards of strides is consistency.
-Whether you do them once a week or three times per week, aim for consistency.
+Whether you do them once a week or three times per week, aim for consistency across several weeks.

 Some coaches advocate barefoot strides, since runners tend to avoid over-striding and shorten their ground contact time while barefoot.
-Barefoot strides certainly are effective, especially if you have poor form that is in serious need of rewiring or weak feet.
+Barefoot strides certainly are effective, especially if you have poor form or weak feet.
 However, for most runners, barefoot strides aren’t practical – so there’s no need to choose them over regular strides unless you really want to.

 If you do opt for barefoot strides, be sure to perform them on a smooth grass surface free of any debris.
 Before jumping straight into barefoot strides, prepare your body with some barefoot drills: barefoot hops (first both feet, then single leg), barefoot bounds, and then very short (~30-50 yards or 30-45 meters) barefoot runs.
 Once you are comfortable with those, you can progress to strides.